wp-plugins/buddypress-user-language/readme.txt

 This section describes how to install the plugin and get it working.

 1. Install the 'User Language Switch' plugin and follow the configuration steps available at: http://www.webilop.com/products/user-language-switch-wordpress-plugin/
-2. Upload the `uls-buddypress` folder to the `/wp-content/plugins/` directory
+2. Upload the `buddypress-user-language` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Once you have activated the plugin, you will see in your member page in the frontend, anew tab called "Language".
+4. Once you have activated the plugin, you will see in your member page in the frontend, a new tab called "Language".
 Click on the tab and select the language you want to be displayed in the frontend and backend.

 == Frequently Asked Questions ==